omkarcloud/botasaurus/README.md

     "https://stackoverflow.com/",
 ]

-scrape_heading(data_items)
+scrape_data(data_items)
 ```

 With this approach:
-- If you need to add data points or fix BeautifulSoup bugs, delete the `cache/scrape_heading` folder and re-run the scraper.
+- If you need to add data points or fix BeautifulSoup bugs, delete the `cache/scrape_data` folder and re-run the scraper.
 ![delete-cache](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/delete-cache.png)
 - You only need to re-run the BeautifulSoup extraction, not the entire HTML scraping, saving time and proxy costs.
 Yahoo!